nebula-labs-xyz/protocol-docs/contracts/ecosystem/GovernanceToken.sol/contract.GovernanceToken.md

 - requires: to address must not be zero

-- requires: amount must not be zero

-- requires: amount must not exceed maxBridge limit
+- requires: amount must not be zero or exceed maxBridge limit

 - events-emits: [BridgeMint](/contracts/ecosystem/GovernanceToken.sol/contract.GovernanceToken.md#bridgemint) event